benjamin-rubinger/benjamin-rubinger.github.io/book/your situation.md

 ## Cost of Information, Cost-Benefit, Explore Exploit
 Cost of information means how much it costs to get, or potentially get, a specific kind of information.
 It might cost me 30 seconds to check the weather on my phone, and it might cost several days and human lives to scout an enemy position.
 Cost-benefit analysis is a way to decide what to do by using the simple ratio of how much I pay and how much I get.
 Information can be insanely valuable, which is why insider stock trading is illegal.
 Information is usually not what you ultimately want.
 To get what you want, you must act on your information.
 In any real life situation, there is a perfect but unknowable balance of exploring for more information and exploiting the information you have.
 Your job is to balance the costs of more information and taking your objectives using the information you have.

+## Curiosity
+There are failures of knowledge at the extremes, absolute certainty, nihilism, relativism.
+You stop learning.
+Without learning, you stop flexibly responding to your environment, you lose agency.
+Insatiable curiosity is a virtue.
+Once you have the information you need, you might think you are done.
+But what if the information is wrong, or there is additional information you didn't know you needed?
+Keep an open mind, collect all available information, stay curious.

+What do you think you know, and how do you think you know it?
+Eliezer Yudkowsky HPMoR Chapter 7

+I beseech you, in the bowels of Christ, think it possible that you may be mistaken.
+Oliver Cromwell

 ## Burning the Fog
 In this universe, humans are puny, each of us surrounded by our own fog of war.
 Some of the fog is impenetrable.
 But some of the fog is penetrable.
 Your choice is to roll in the mud and complain about how unfair and difficult life is, or to get up and do what you can.
 To do that, you have to trade off your resources to collect information or to advance your objectives, including the objective to gain more resources.
 It's a mess, and at any moment an unstoppable wave can emerge from the fog and engulf you completely.
 Do what you can, with what you have.
 Shine your light to others.
 Fight on in darkness.